-- 16.1.2 Except for vacation time and approved leaves, or unless otherwise specified in the terms of appointment, academic staff members shall carry out their duties for the entire twelve months of the academic year. - 16.1.3 Faculty criteria documents may elaborate upon, but shall not prescribe outside, the duties identified in Articles 16.2 to 16.6.
-Criteria documents may define what constitutes "public service" but shall not prescribe specific duties in this area. - 16.1.4 Academic staff members with full-time appointments shall not engage in outside professional activities to the extent that they interfere with the performance of their University duties and collegial responsibilities.
+- 16.4.1 Except for vacation time and approved leaves, or unless otherwise specified in the terms of appointment, academic staff members shall carry out their duties for the entire twelve months of the academic year. - 16.4.2 Academic staff members with full-time appointments shall not engage in outside professional activities to the extent that they interfere with the performance of their University duties.
 Outside professional activities that are appropriately related to a member's duties at the University shall be encouraged.
 Outside professional activities include but are not limited to consulting, personal contracts, private practice in the member's profession, and teaching duties for any other employer.

-If there is any reasonable doubt that an outside professional activity might compromise an academic staff member's ability to perform regular duties, the member shall apply beforehand in writing to the Dean, or University Librarian, describing the nature and duration of the prospective activities.
-Deans and the University Librarian shall inform the head of the member's academic unit whenever they approve such applications.
-The member shall keep the Dean, or the University Librarian, informed of the general nature and scope of the approved activities and provide details on the Annual Information Form.
+Members shall keep the Dean informed of their engagement in outside professional activities.
+If there is reasonable doubt that an outside professional activity might compromise an academic staff member's ability to perform regular duties, the member shall make a detailed application to the Dean describing the nature and duration of the activities.
+The member shall keep the Dean informed of the general nature and scope of the approved activities and provide details on the Annual Information Form.

-- 16.1.5 The academic environment of the University is enhanced by the presence of academic staff members on campus.
+- 16.4.3 The academic environment at the University is enhanced by the presence of academic staff members on campus.
 Accordingly, the duties of academic staff members are normally to be carried out on campus.
-Nonetheless, members are not required to be on campus to fulfil their responsibilities as outlined in this Article whenever another location is as appropriate for that purpose and absence does not conflict with their other obligations under this Article.
-However, each member who is not on leave shall ensure that the head of the academic unit is aware of how and when the member can be contacted in case, for good and valid reason, the member's presence on campus is required. - 16.1.6 Academic staff members shall maintain scholarly and professional competence appropriate to their duties.

-16.1.7 In activities outside the University, academic staff members may not purport to represent the University without prior authorization from the Dean or University Librarian, as appropriate.
+Nonetheless, members are not required to be on campus to fulfil their responsibilities as outlined in this Article whenever their absence does not conflict with their duties under this Article.
+However, each member who is not on leave shall ensure that the head of the academic unit is aware of how and when the member can be contacted in case, for good and valid reason, the member's presence on campus is required. - 16.4.4 Academic staff members shall maintain scholarly and professional competence appropriate to their duties. - 16.4.5 In activities outside the University, academic staff members may not claim to represent the University without prior authorization from the Dean.